A perfectly narrated story takes you to an imaginary world you’re now a part of.

 11. The Gentleman Bastard Sequence

 If you have never read fantasy books, this is an excellent place to start.
-It is a bit crude with many curse words, but other than that, it is fantastic.
+It is crude with many curse words, but other than that, it is fantastic.

 It tells the story of orphan Locke Lamora and his adventures as a con man.
-It is a story that keeps you wondering and not knowing what to anticipate at every turn.
+It is a story that keeps you wondering and not knowing what to expect at every turn.

 12. Iron Age Trilogy